-Testing to determine what one is allergic to is always the first step in addressing allergies.
+During Allergy Treatment Los Angeles Center for Ear, Nose, Throat, and Allergy begins by testing to determine what one is allergic to, which should always be the first step in addressing allergies.
 After testing we often discuss avoidance of your specific antigen (what you are allergic to) to help decrease your exposure and help improve your symptoms.

 Starting on a saline irrigation can also help to minimize the time the antigen is in contact with the nasal mucosa (where it causes inflammation and symptoms).
 Once this is accomplished we can use nasal steroids and antihistamines as well as oral antihistamines to help decrease the bodies response and improve symptoms as well.
 All of these therapies are designed to decrease symptoms, but do not treat the root cause of the allergies.
 To do that we need to use something called immunotherapy.